-Designed to meet the needs and interests of working parents or returning students.
-Provides an opportunity for students to develop tools to prepare themselves for academic and personal success.
+Designed to meet the needs of underrepresented or non-traditional students.
+Provides an opportunity for students to develop tools to prepare themselves for academic, employment, and personal success.
 Specific emphasis on academic and career goal setting, resources and success strategies.

-COL 200 - TRIO Summer Bridge
+COL 200 - TRiO Summer Bridge